What is executive coaching? Great question! We can break this question into three parts: 1. What is an executive business coach?

 What is Executive Coaching?
 What Does an Executive Coach Do?

 In a nutshell, an executive business coach is your thinking partner.
-As your thinking partner, your executive business coach helps you to think things through.
+As your thinking partner, your executive business coach helps you to think things through, by providing inner balance coaching.
 It starts with your vision, your purpose/s, and goals.
 Then the conversation turns to discuss strategies and tactics.
 From there, you and your executive business coach move on to setting priorities and establishing meaningful actions.

 Great executive coaches have systematic tools and processes, yet uses a great deal of experience and intuition to help you crystallize and refine your thoughts and plans.
 An executive coach must be a person outside of your organization.
 You must be able to speak with each other frankly and confidentially.
 An executive business coach may be the only person in your life who is knowledgeable, yet does not have a direct stake in your business.
 Also, an executive business coach must not have preconceived notions about you, your business, your staff, and what is possible or impossible in your business or industry.
 A great executive business coach brings fresh eyes and hence new perspectives.
 Your thinking partner offers these new perspectives to you at the appropriate time, not as truth but as a potential contribution to discuss and evaluate.